maoschanz/gedit-plugin-markdown_preview/README.md

 It can:

 - load a preview of your markdown file
+- dynamically update the preview
 - zoom in or out
 - insert an image in your markdown file
 - be displayed in the side panel or in the bottom panel
 - apply a CSS stylesheet to the preview
+- export your preview (in any format supported by pandoc)

 ## Dependencies

 - `gedit` (of course)
 - `pandoc`
-- probably the Python binding for WebkitGTK
+- probably some WebkitGTK library (libwebkit2gtk-4.0-dev ?)

 ## Installation